-When CM/Doc is active in ConSol CM, the engineer can select the required Microsoft Word template (or OpenOffice template) in the ticket.
-The document is opened in Microsoft Word (OpenOffice) automatically with all required data fields already filled in.
+When CM/Doc is active in ConSol CM, the tab Document is displayed in the ticket history section, where the engineer can select the required document template.
+The document is opened in Microsoft Word or OpenOffice automatically with all required data fields already filled in.
 The engineer can then work on the document and save it.
 It is automatically attached (as a regular attachment) to the ticket and can be opened by users who have read access to the ticket and who have installed the required software (Microsoft Word, OpenOffice) on their PCs.

-With special adaptations implemented by the ConSol CM consulting team, the ConSol CM system can be extended in a way that .docx documents can also be converted to .pdf files in order to make sure no further changes can be made to the document.
+With special adaptations implemented by the ConSol CM consulting team, the ConSol CM system can be extended in a way that .docx documents can also be converted to .pdf files in order to make sure that no further changes can be made to the document.

-G.12.2.2 Requirements for Using CM/Doc
+G.13.2.2 Requirements for Using CM/Doc